 A specific plan allows you to identify and fix the causes that prevent you from staying on track for dinner.

 Focus on what you can control, and the outcome will surprise you.
 The key is to do what you can do better each time.
-Perfect, the basics, and let that be the foundation for building a healthy metabolism.
+The basics are perfect; let that be the foundation for a healthy metabolism.
 A solid foundation will help you reach your goals faster.
 When drinking water, sleeping, and staying active are the foundation of a healthy metabolism, your other health, and fitness goals become easy to reach.